-Dr. István Gresa member of the BoD PhD Business Administration and Economics
+Dr. István Gresa

+PhD Business Administration and Economics

-He graduated from the College of Finance and Accountancy in 1974 and received a degree in economics from the Karl Marx University of Economic Sciences in 1980.
+He graduated from the College of Finance and Accountancy in 1974 and received a degree in economics from the Karl Marx University of Economic Sciences (now: Corvinus University) in 1980.
 He earned a PhD from the University of Economic Sciences in 1983.

-He has worked in the banking sector since 1989.
+He has been working in the banking sector since 1989.
 Between 1989 and 1993 he was branch manager of Budapest Bank's Zalaegerszeg branch.